-In February 2019, our Board of Directors approved an increase in our quarterly cash dividends from \$0.30 per share to \$0.40 per share, effective for the dividends declared in the first quarter of 2019.
+In February 2020, our Board of Directors approved an increase in our quarterly cash dividends from \$0.40 per share to \$0.50 per share.

-We anticipate that cash used for future dividends and dividend equivalent payments, as well as payments for the one-time deemed repatriation transition tax and other expenditures, will come from our current domestic cash, cash generated from ongoing U.S. operations, and cash to be repatriated from our Bermuda subsidiary.
+We anticipate that cash used for future dividends and dividend equivalent payments, as well as payments for the one-time deemed repatriation transition tax and other expenditures, will come from our domestic cash, cash generated from ongoing U.S. operations, and cash repatriated from our Bermuda subsidiary.
 Earnings from other foreign subsidiaries will continue to be indefinitely reinvested.